Connecting live races to club races

 Two-stage races (two flights, two club races)

 When your race plan has two club races on the same basketing - for example a short race and a long race released on the same day - both of them appear in the connect panel of your private flight.
-You can connect one private flight to one club race only.
-Each pigeon belongs to one race; the basketing list decides which.
+Normally you connect one private flight to one club race, and that is what we expect you to do.
+MyPigeons does, however, allow the same private flight to be connected to more than one club race at the same time.
+This is meant for special cases only - if you reach for it, you should know exactly why you are doing it.

 In practice you will usually have two private flights for a two-stage basketing - one short, one long - and you connect each one separately to its matching club race.
 Both connect panels show both candidate races, so you pick the right one in each.